 - Maximum overall length of horizontal pipe: 10 ft.
 (3 m) including elbows. - Minimum clearance from combustible material: 18" (450 mm).
-Minimum clearance may be reduced by 50 percent to 9" (225 mm) if suitable shielding is installed either on the pipe or on the combustible surface. - The installation should be as short and straight as possible between the wood-burning appliance and chimney.
-The installation should be as short and straight as possible between the wood-burning appliance and the chimney.
+Minimum clearance may be reduced by 50 percent to 9" (225 mm) if suitable shielding is installed either on the pipe or on the combustible surface. - The installation should be as short and straight as possible between the wood-burning appliance and the chimney.
 It is often preferable to use two 45-degree elbows rather than a single 90-degree elbow, as this will create less turbulence in the smoke and shorten the horizontal section. - The minimum overall height of the chimney system, measured from the back of the furnace to the chimney cap should be at least 12 ft.
 (3.66 m).
 A chimney that is too short may lack the "tunnel effect" required to obtain adequate draft. - Maximum number of 90-degree elbows: 2. - Maximum unsupported horizontal length: 3 ft.
+(1 m).

-(1 m). - Galvanized flue pipes must not be used as their coatings vaporizes at high temperatures producing dangerous gases.
-Use black smoke pipes. - Flue pipes must be at least 24 gauge in thickness. - Flue pipe connections must overlap by at least 1 1⁄2" (30 mm). - Each joint in the installation must be fastened with at least three screws. - The installation must be able to expand.
-Elbows in installations allow for expansion; straight installations must include coupling pipe with one end unfastened, or a telescopic section. - Minimum upward slope towards the chimney: 1⁄4 in/ft.
+- Galvanized flue pipes must not be used as their coatings vaporizes at elevated temperatures producing dangerous gases.
+Use black smoke pipes. - Flue pipes must be at least 24 gauge in thickness. - Flue pipe connections must overlap by at least 1 1/4" (30 mm). - Each joint in the installation must be fastened with at least three screws. - The installation must be able to expand.
+Elbows in installations allow for expansion; straight installations must include coupling pipe with one end unfastened, or a telescopic section. - Minimum upward slope towards the chimney: 1/4 in/ft.
 (20 mm/m). - One end of the smoke pipe must be securely fastened to the flue collar of the appliance with 3 sheet metal screws and the other end securely fastened to the chimney. - There must be provision for cleaning of the pipes, either through a clean out or by removal of the pipe assembly.
-Removal of the assembly should not require that the appliance be moved. - The male ends of the black pipe sections must be oriented towards the appliance so that falling ash and condensation remain inside the pipe.

-- A flue pipe must never pass through a combustible floor or ceiling or through an attic, roof space, closet, or concealed space.
+Removal of the assembly should not require that the appliance be moved. - The male ends of the black pipe sections must be oriented towards the appliance so that falling ash and condensation remain inside the pipe. - A flue pipe must never pass through a combustible floor or ceiling or through an attic, roof space, closet, or concealed space.
 Where passage through a wall or partition of combustible material is desired, the installation must conform to CAN/CSA-B365 and NFPA 211, Installation Code for Solid-Fuel-Burning Appliances and Equipment. - A straight up connector assembly needs either a telescopic length or an inspection wrap (pipe coupler) to allow it to be assembled and disassembled without moving the stove. - A straight flue pipe installation offers the least restriction to smoke exhaust and results in a stronger draft.
 Straight installations also need less maintenance because there are no corners for creosote to settle. - The chimney and chimney connector must be clean and in good condition.

-17 FURNACE MAINTENANCE
+19 FURNACE MAINTENANCE

-Your new furnace will give you years of reliable service if you use and maintain it properly.
-Some of the internal components of the combustion chamber, such as firebricks, baffles, and air tubes, will wear out over time under intense heat.
-You should always replace defective parts with original parts (see section 18 EXPLODED DIAGRAM AND PARTS LIST).
+Your new furnace will give you many years of reliable service if used and maintained correctly.
+Some of the internal components of the combustion chamber, such as firebricks, baffles, and air tubes, will wear over time under intense heat.
+You should always replace defective parts with original parts.
+See section 20 EXPLODED DIAGRAM AND PARTS LIST.
 For firing each load hot to begin a cycle as described above will not cause premature deterioration of the furnace.
-However, if the thermostat is always calling for heat, this may eventually damage the furnace.
-The more the furnace overheats during combustion cycles, the faster its components will deteriorate.
+However, if the thermostat is always calling for heat, this may eventually damage the furnace over time.
+The more the furnace overheats during combustion cycles, the faster its elements will deteriorate.

 For that reason, never leave the furnace unattended while a new load is being fired hot.